skojaku/scola/docs/source/index.rst

 Introduction
 ============

-The Scola is an algorithm that takes a correlation matrix as input and outputs a network of the variables.
+The Scola is an algorithm that takes a correlation matrix as input and outputs a network.
-In the generated network, edges between nodes indicate correlations that are not accounted for by some trivial properties (e.g., noise and global trends affecting all variables).
+In the generated network, edges between nodes indicate correlations that are not accounted for by some expected properties (e.g., noise independent for different variables or a global trend).
-Please cite the paper if you use this algorithm:
+Please cite the paper if you use this package:

 **(referenece will be here)**.